8 tips on how to go green in the home decoration and home textiles sector

 Money

 Investment should be manageable and in line with an expected return.
 For instance, green product innovation often involves lots of groundwork with the artisans or manufacturers, negotiations with suppliers, test rounds, and retries.
-Such development costs cannot be simply included in the cost price of your product.
-They should come from a special Research and Development (R&D) budget or external investment.
+Such development costs cannot simply be included in the cost price of your product.
+They should come from a special research and development (R&D) budget or external investment.

 Time